FloPayFloPay

 4. Initializing FloPay with the correct key

-5. Rendering a SplitCardForm with card fields + PayPal
+5. Rendering a SplitCardForm with card fields, Apple Pay, Google Pay, and PayPal

 6. Injecting session data (email, userId, amount, currency) automatically